School of Medicine

 Clinical Associate Professor, Dermatology

-BioJennifer K. Chen, M.D., is a Clinical Assistant Professor of Dermatology.
+BioJennifer K. Chen, M.D., is a Clinical Associate Professor of Dermatology and Assistant Chief of Medical Dermatology.
 She co-directs the medical student sub-internship program.
 She completed medical school at Johns Hopkins University, residency at Johns Hopkins and University of California, Irvine, and completed a Howard Hughes Fellowship at Stanford University.
-Her clinical interests include complex medical dermatology, skin cancer, inpatient dermatology, and contact dermatitis.
+Her clinical interests include complex medical dermatology, skin cancer, inpatient dermatology, atopic dermatitis, and contact dermatitis.

 Richard Owguan Chen